 Dynoscanner Sensor tool used to detect low-level molecular activity ("Star Trek: The Wrath of Khan", TNG: "Ethics").

-Dyson Sphere Artificial sphere
+Dyson sphere Artificial sphere

 built around a star in order to take advantage of its complete energy emissions

 The Dyson sphere is named after Freeman Dyson who devised the concept.
-There are several types of Dyson spheres discussed in the Dyson Sphere FAQ (external link 1, 2).
-The one featured in Trek is the most advanced type and completely envelops the star.
+There are several types of Dyson spheres discussed in the Dyson Sphere FAQ (alternative link).
+The one featured in the TNG episode is the most advanced type and completely envelops the star.
 Its radius is 100 million km so as to provide moderate irradiation density on its inner surface, maintaining Class-M living conditions throughout the whole 125*10^15 km^2 area, 250*10^6 times Earth's surface.
 In an optimistic estimation the sphere is only 100m thick and any element except for hydrogen and helium can be employed for its construction.
 Still, about 12,000 Earth-like planets would be required in this case.
 As a result, there should be a large space region without planets.
 Only a vastly advanced and superior Q-like race would have the power to collect planets and put them together to such a huge construction.
 However, a serious objection is that a race able to build a Dyson biosphere would actually not need one and a less advanced civilization with the necessary knowledge would not give up their planet(s), everything that makes up their history.
 Summarizing, this type of Dyson sphere is not a viable concept.
 Nevertheless, scientists are engaged in a serious search for such objects.
 Dyson spheres are expected to have infrared emissions, because the light coming from the respective star is absorbed and converted to heat.
 In order to maintain a constant average temperature inside the sphere, it would be necessary to allow the outer surface to emit the excess energy in form of infrared radiation.
 Unlike the unrealistic Dyson biosphere a radiation collector installed in space, inside the orbit of Mercury, could provide all the necessary energy required for an advanced human civilization.